Transient effects in quantum dots contacted via topological superconductor: Introduction

-It is important to note that the time-resolved studies of topological superconductors have so far addressed various aspects, including their dynamics imposed by quantum quench across the topological transition in the Rashba nanowires \cite{Tuovinen-2021}, the nonequilibrium effects induced upon switching on/off the topological phase in segments of the Kitaev chains \cite{Dagotto-2023,Alicea-2018}, gradual leakage of the Majorana mode onto single quantum dot \cite{Baranski-2021}, the crossed-Andreev and ballistic charge transfer processes \cite{Li_2020}, and nonequilibrium dynamics of the Majorana-Josephson system \cite{Braunecker_2018}.
+It is important to note that the time-resolved studies of topological superconductors have so far addressed various aspects, including their dynamics imposed by quantum quench across the topological transition in the Rashba nanowires \cite{Tuovinen-2021,Tuovinen_2019}, the nonequilibrium effects induced upon switching on/off the topological phase in segments of the Kitaev chains \cite{Dagotto-2023,Alicea-2018}, gradual leakage of the Majorana mode onto single quantum dot \cite{Baranski-2021}, the crossed-Andreev and ballistic charge transfer processes \cite{Li_2020}, nonequilibrium dynamics of the Majorana-Josephson system \cite{Braunecker_2018}, as well as the waiting times of a topological Andreev interferometer \cite{Dutta_2024}.
 As regards the nonlocal effects, they have been mainly investigated under the static conditions, considering finite hybridization of the Majorana modes \cite{Deng-2018}.
-Our study is therefore complementary to those ones, focusing on the nonlocal dynamical effects detectable in the hybrid structures with topological superconducting nanowire in absence of any overlap between the Majorana modes.
+Our study is therefore complementary to those ones, focusing on the nonlocal dynamical effects detectable in the hybrid structures with topological superconducting nanowire.

 For microscopic considerations we assume the constituents of our setup to be disconnected till $t=0$.
 After coupling them, we explore the quantum evolution of physical observables (for $t>0$).
 In particular, we determine: the charge occupancy of both quantum dots, the local and nonlocal electron pairings and the charge current flowing through QD$_{1}$ in the unbiased and biased setup.
-Differential conductance of such current could enable empirical detection of the gradually emerging trivial and topological bound states of QD$_{1}$.
+The differential conductance of such current could enable empirical detection of the gradually emerging trivial and topological bound states of QD$_{1}$.
 We find that nonlocal effects extend solely over the transient region and later on (when additional abrupt or continuous changes are imposed on the energy levels of quantum dots and/or the coupling to external leads) they completely vanish.